marcosumali/govtech-school-server/README.md

 # Add dummy data to your local MySQL database
 # Please refer to `seeders` folder for sample data
-# Please notice that we have middleware function to validate whether teacher or student is exists on school database
+# Please notice that we have middleware function to validate whether a teacher or student is exists on school database
 # So if you need valid teacher and student, please refer to `seeders` folder for reference
+# or use the API to register new teacher or student

 # Development
 npm run dev